e271828e/Flight.jl/README.md

 `Flight.jl` offers a powerful and versatile toolkit for aircraft GNC modeling, design and simulation tasks.
 It fully leverages Julia's expressiveness, extensibility and performance.

-It is organized in three distinct layers:
+It is organized in three layers:

 - A lightweight, domain-agnostic engine for causal modeling and simulation of complex systems with hybrid dynamics (`FlightCore`).

 - A library of high-fidelity, reusable physics and engineering models (`FlightLib`).

-- A collection of specific aircraft implementations (`FlightAircraft`).
+- A collection of application examples (`FlightExamples`).

 Key features: